davidebe/Kiko/_posts/2017-05-29-Nothing-here-yet.md

 layout: blog
 published: true
 ---
-You can receive blog updates via email [by signing up here](http://eepurl.com/cSDdRr)
+I will begin blogging regularly in the Fall.
+If you'd like to stay updated, you can sign up to receive my posts via email [here](http://eepurl.com/cSDdRr)